© Crown copyright 2020

 Face covering use by transport workers

-The new mandatory requirement does not require staff to wear a face covering.
-However, face coverings offer some benefits in situations where social distancing is difficult to manage.
+In any case, face coverings offer some benefits in work situations where social distancing is difficult to manage.
 For example, when working in passenger facing roles including when providing assistance to disabled passengers.

 Public health advice is that staff wear a face covering when they are unable to maintain social distancing in passenger facing roles, recognising that there will be exceptional circumstances when a staff member cannot wear a face covering, or when their task makes it sensible (based on a risk assessment) for them not to wear a face covering.